WHAT ARE THE COURTYARDS?

 It is thanks to these events that the Cordoban courtyard is becoming more and more important in popular festivities, and helps the general public to celebrate and welcome these festivals with enthusiasm and hospitality.

-THE COURTYARDS FESTIVAL OF CORDOBA 2013: 8th to 19th May
+THE COURTYARDS FESTIVAL OF CORDOBA 2015 (patios): From 4th to 17th May

--Click here to download the MAP and PROGRAMME of the Courtyards Festival of Cordoba 2013
+-MAP and PROGRAMME of the Courtyards Festival of Cordoba 2014: Click here

 More information about Patios in: